gcharters/kabanero-dev-getting-started/README.md

 A CWWKZ0001I: Application starter-app started in 9.393 seconds..
 ```

-Note for Windows users: Due to a known [Docker issue on ](https://github.com/docker/for-win/issues/56#issuecomment-242135705) , containers are not notified about file changes made on the host filesystem, so the only way to trigger the notification is to use a docker command to trigger the change:
+Note for Windows users: Due to a known [Docker issue](https://github.com/docker/for-win/issues/56#issuecomment-242135705), containers are not notified about file changes made on the host filesystem, so the only way to trigger the notification is to use a docker command to trigger the change:

 ```
 docker exec -it java-example-dev sh -c "touch /project/user-app/pom.xml"